Kong/docs.konghq.com/app/konnect/getting-started/index.md

 2. **Implement the Service**

-    Attach the Service to an upstream service and define a route to expose the Service for application registration.
+    Attach the Service to an upstream application and define a route to expose the Service for application registration.

     [Implement the Service &gt;](/konnect/getting-started/spec/service/)